 Weather and tourist seasons in Thailand

-Despite the fact that there is no special period of the tourist season in Thailand, especially for the Russians, nevertheless, it is believed that the best time to visit is between November to late March.
+Despite the fact that there is no special period of the tourist season in Thailand, especially for the Russians, nevertheless, it is believed that the best time to visit – the period from November to end of March.
 This so-called "not rainy season", and at this time not very hot.
 Besides at this time there is a big part of holidays and festivals in Thailand.
 Also tourists prefer to visit Thailand in July and August.

 If you plan to spend time in the Northern part of Thailand, the hot season (March to may) and early rainy season (June to July) is also a good time.

 The North-Eastern part and Central part of Thailand are undesirable to visit between March to may due to high temperatures, sometimes reaching 40°C, and forest fires.
 During these periods it is better to choose to visit some place in the southern part of the country.

 If you want to avoid the influx of tourists to buy a ticket, tickets or book a hotel at a lower price, you can go to Thailand from April to June or September to October.

 Despite the fact that in the rainy season (July to October), as is commonly believed, the rest not so comfortable, in fact, there are benefits of recreation in this period, the temperature a little lower and more comfortable, the price is also lower, tourists are fewer.
 Rains during this period, fear not: it rains not every day, and although they are abundant but quite short.
 Within an hour after a heavy torrential rain from him not a trace remains.
 Even if the sky is covered with clouds, you still have a great chance perfect tan, the sun is so active.

 Seasons resorts Thailand*

 appropriate time to visit;